 After this, I looked at the edges, especially around the cardboard reinforcing strips.
 The large paintbrush can’t get into them very well.
-I took a small paintbrush this time, and used watery dark gray paint.
+I took a small paintbrush this time and used watery dark gray paint.
 This allowed the paint to flow into the little cracks, etc. I painted around the edges and reinforcing strips, wiping off excess with a dry paper towel.
-This left paint in crevices, making it look a little more shadowy and realistic (at least in my mind).
+This left to paint in crevices, making it look a little more shadowy and realistic (at least in my mind).

 Rivets: I didn’t have any metal paint for this.
-Instead, I mixed some of the silver colored metal powder with white school glue.
+Instead, I mixed some of the silver-colored metal powder with white school glue.

-I also didn’t have a round sponge tip paintbrush, so I wrapped a napkin around the wide end of a chopstick, secured it with tape, and used that to paint the circles.
+I also didn’t have a round sponge-tip paintbrush, so I wrapped a napkin around the wide end of a chopstick, secured it with tape, and used that to paint the circles.

 The circles might’ve been a bit big for rivets, but it’s a kid’s play structure.
 My friend said they look like polka dots, but I like them.